 Prior to the completion of End-Term Examination.
 The synopsis could be submitted any time after the allotment of project topic but certainly must be before completion of last examination.

 Duration of Project

-The project stretches for the full duration of the Semester break
+The project stretches for the full duration of the Semester break project Second Draft -20 days after submission of the first draft.

 Submission of Report